im-in-space/BirdsiteLive/README.md

-This project is a *fork* of [the original BirdsiteLIVE from NicolasConstant](https://github.com/NicolasConstant/BirdsiteLive).
-This fork runs in production on [a large BirdsiteLIVE instance](https://twtr.plus).
-Changes made in this fork include:
+This project is a *fork* of [the original BirdsiteLIVE from NicolasConstant](https://github.com/NicolasConstant/BirdsiteLive) and [this fork from Pasture](https://git.gamers.exposed/pasture/BirdsiteLIVE).
+It runs in production at [im-in.space](https://bird.im-in.space).
+Changes made from the original include:

 * Rework About page entirely - also disclose unlisted accounts and federation restrictions
 * Cache Tweets so that, for example, Announces do not hit rate limits